Ayşe Sultan (daughter of Ahmed I): Early life

-Of the total number of Ayşe's husbands, two were executed, one was assassinated and two fell in battle.
+Of the total number of Ayşe's husbands, two were executed, one was assassinated, and two fell in battle.

 1st marriage

 Ayşe Sultan was married firstly in 1612 to Gümülcineli Nasuh Pasha (d.
 1614), Grand Vizier 1611–14.
-The celebrations of their engagement and wedding ceremonies, as well as those of her sister Gevherhan Sultan and Öküz Kara Mehmed Pasha, which took place in succession over a number of months of 1611 and 1612, were sponsored by Ahmed, and were so elaborate and extravagant that they were observed by the public as if they were festivals marking the end of wars the Sultan had promised.
-In July of the latter year, the little princess was taken in great pomp to her husband's palace, where he would eventually be executed in her presence, much to her distress.
+The celebrations of their engagement and wedding ceremonies - as well as those of Gevherhan Sultan (her sister) and Öküz Kara Mehmed Pasha, which took place in succession over a number of months of 1611 and 1612 - were sponsored by Ahmed, and were so elaborate and extravagant that they were observed by the public as if they were festivals marking the end of wars the Sultan had promised.
+In July of the latter year, the little princess was taken in great pomp to her husband's palace, where he would eventually be executed in her presence, much to her distress, in 1614.
 This palace, located opposite the quay known as Salacak in Üsküdar, she retained as her own property.

+In 1618, she had a water dispenser (sebil) built in Okçubaşı avenue in Istanbul.

 2nd marriage

 While still a child, Ayşe was married secondly to Karakaş Mehmed Pasha (d.
 1621), Beylerbey (governor-general) of Buda.
-However the man soon died while fighting in Osman II's military campaign against Poland, the marriage thus lasting less than a year.
+However, the man soon died while fighting in Osman II's military campaign against Poland, the marriage thus lasting less than a year.

 3rd marriage

-In 1626 her mother Kösem Sultan offered her hand in marriage to Hafız Ahmed Pasha (1564– 10 February 1632), Grand Vizier 1625–26, 1631–32; she wed the sixty-year-old man either in the same year or on 13 March 1627.
+In 1622, her mother, Kösem Sultan, offered her hand in marriage to Hafız Ahmed Pasha (1564–10 February 1632), Grand Vizier (1625–26, 1631–32).
+In a letter to Hafız Pasha, Kösem had proposed the marriage alliance, expressing readiness to act promptly and extending the same care she provided in the past when arranging the marriage of her daughter Fatma Sultan.
+Ayşe wed the sixty-year-old man either in the same year or on 13 March 1626.
+Hafız Pasha died in 1632 during a Janissary revolt against her brother Murad IV.